Use Energy Wisely

-We want to be your electric service provider and we hope this information is helpful.
+The first step to better energy management is understanding how your home and habits affect your bill.
+We are proud to be your electric service provider and hope this information is helpful.

 How to estimate energy use and cost

 STEP 1 - Figure cost/kWh